 Abuse counselling offers victims the chance to talk face-to-face, in a safe non-judgemental environment.
 Therapeutic approaches such as client-centred therapy may be suitable for people who have suffered abuse.
 This therapy aims to help the client come to terms with their emotional issues and realise their ability to take control of their lives.
-Strong emphasis is placed on personal empowerment.You may wish to contact counsellors who can assist you with making these positive changes in the areas of Islington, Queens Park and Muswell Hill.
+Strong emphasis is placed on personal empowerment.You may wish to contact counsellors who can assist you with making these positive changes in the areas of Queens Park, Muswell Hill and Walthamstow.

 Abuse is a general term used to describe the maltreatment of an individual by another person and it can effect anyone, male or female, old or young.
 Abuse counselling may offer a way of breaking free from an abusive relationship and provide hope for the future.